aanandshekharroy/Machine-learning/README.md

 In this case study on analyzing sentiment,I created models that predicted a class (positive/negative sentiment) from input features (text of the reviews, user profile information,...).
 In our second case study for this course, loan default prediction, we tackled financial data, and predicted when a loan is likely to be risky or safe for the bank.
 These tasks are an examples of classification, one of the most widely used areas of machine learning, with a broad array of applications, including ad targeting, spam detection, medical diagnosis and image classification.

 ###Work done
--Tackle both binary and multiclass classification problems.
+..* Tackle both binary and multiclass classification problems.
--Implement a logistic regression model for large-scale classification.
+.* Implement a logistic regression model for large-scale classification.
--Create a non-linear model using decision trees.
+..* Create a non-linear model using decision trees.
--Improve the performance of any model using boosting.
+*Improve the performance of any model using boosting.
--Scale your methods with stochastic gradient ascent.
+*Scale your methods with stochastic gradient ascent.
--Describe the underlying decision boundaries.
+*Describe the underlying decision boundaries.
--Build a classification model to predict sentiment in a product review dataset.
+*Build a classification model to predict sentiment in a product review dataset.
--Analyze financial data to predict loan defaults.
+*Analyze financial data to predict loan defaults.
--Use techniques for handling missing data.
+*Use techniques for handling missing data.
--Evaluate your models using precision-recall metrics.
+*Evaluate your models using precision-recall metrics.
--Implemented these techniques in Python
+*Implemented these techniques in Python